3DBull/VisuWeigh/docs/development.md

 MAE was chosen to give a fair representation by how many pounds the model misrepresented the image.
 This metric is often used in machine learning and also has meaningful information for someone in the cattle industry.
-The accuracy metric gives a comparative value for anyone in any domain to easily recognize.
+The accuracy metric gives a comparative value for people in any domain to easily recognize.
 The normalization in the accuracy metric also provides us with an understanding of the relativity with which a model predicts.
 In essence, it is more sensitive toward lighter animals of which the accuracy is of greater importance.
 This is especially true as it relates to the health of the animal.